iksudnik/StarWarsTask/README.md

 ## Architecture

-The application follows the **MVVM (Model-View-ViewModel)** architecture pattern with a modular approach:
+The application follows the **MVVM (Model-View-ViewModel)** architecture pattern with a modular approach.

 ## Technologies